Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 2. Authenticate with Our Server

-Using the access_token from the previous step, authenticate with our server:
+Take the access_token from step 1 and use it to authenticate with our server:

 BASH